-This an easily-achievable metric that tracks the number of consumers who prefer to buy your branded product over the same product from a competitor.
+This is an easily-achievable metric that tracks the number of consumers who prefer to buy your branded product over the same product from a competitor.
 Much like brand equity, brand preference helps to indicate the strength of your brand vs the rest of the market and generic options.

 How often do consumers purchase your brand’s product or service?
 This metric will tell you.
-Using tick boxes labeled with your brand and competing brands, ask respondents the question:
+In your survey, use tick boxes labeled with your brand and competing brands and ask respondents the question:

 Please select which of the following brands you buy or use regularly.

-Identify previous or existing customers with the question:
+You can identify previous or existing customers’ behavior with the questions:

 Have you purchased [product] from [our brand] before?

 How often do you purchase products from [our brand]?